The Purpose of a Finder

 Why bother replacing the RDF on a GoTo?

-The more accurate your alignment on the stars, the more accurate the Go-To will be in locating other objects.
-If you are approximate in your set-up, your Go-To will be approximate in its direction.
+Go-To will be approximate in its direction.
 As we have seen, the RDF finder is best described as a 'bright object location approximator'.
-You don't want to set your GoTo scope up approximately!
-It needs to be as accurate as possible, then the objects you select for viewing will be central in the eyepiece.
+You don't want to set your GoTo scope up

 Note: Another thing that causes problems with GoTo telescopes is if they are set up with the tripod head not perfectly level.
 Make sure the azimuth axis is vertical!
 There is usually a bubble level in the head - Make sure the bubble is in the center of the circle!